Steven-Luo/docker-hadoop/README.md

 To customize the Hadoop configuration you have to save it to hadoop-conf, try to mimick the already working config and take special care with the `core-site.xml`, `mapred-site.xml` values.

-Where everything is ready you can build the container using
+When everything is ready, you can build the container by using

 ```
 $ make hadoop-container